-Volunteers are the key to our successful 4-H program in North Carolina, and we encourage Honor Club members to become active volunteers after they age out of 4-H. One of the ways that volunteers can become involved on the state level is by attending the annual Volunteer Leaders Conference, which is held the first weekend in February at the McKimmon Center in Raleigh.
+Volunteers are the key to our successful 4-H program in North Carolina, and we encourage Honor Club members to become active volunteers after they age out of 4-H. One of the ways that volunteers can become involved on the state level is by attending the annual Volunteer Leaders Conference, which will be held January 31 – February 2, 2020 at the McKimmon Center in Raleigh.
 This conference features speakers, workshops, fundraisers, and a banquet to recognize the volunteers that continue each year to make the best better.
 Honor Club has the privilege of presenting awards to several outstanding volunteers at Conference, including the District 4-H Adult Volunteer Recognition Awards and induction into the Achievement Hall of 4-H Leadership.
-You can play an active role in recognizing our outstanding volunteers by nominating volunteers who you have seen make an impact in their service to 4-H. Awards nominations become available in the fall and are typically due to the State 4-H Office in December.
+You can play an active role in recognizing our outstanding volunteers by nominating volunteers who you have seen make an impact in their service to 4-H. Award nominations are due to the State 4-H Office on December 2, 2019.

 Honor Club members wishing to become more active volunteers are welcome to attend the Conference!
 For members who are current 4-H volunteers, you can submit a workshop proposal if you would like to lead something that would benefit the adult volunteers in our state.
 Whether it’s sharing an activity you did in your county 4-H program, helping volunteers learn more about a specific 4-H program, leading a service project, or something else, we love when members get involved and help share their knowledge with other volunteers!
-Workshop proposals are due to the State 4-H Office in October.
+Workshop proposals are due to the State 4-H Office on October 7, 2019.

 We hope you’ll plan to attend the 2020 Volunteer Leaders Conference!